Inspiring Generations

 Fellowships

 A limited number of fellowships are available.
 Fellows receive a cash stipend of $11,500, plus room and board at Loring Hall, waiver of School fees, and coverage of transportation and lodging on required field trips.
-Food outside Loring Hall and incidental expenses are not included.
-Fellowships are awarded on the basis of application material, recommendations, and anonymous qualifying examinations (graded without access to candidates’ identity).
+Flights to and from Athens, food outside Loring Hall, and incidental expenses are not included.
+Fellowships are awarded on the basis of the application, recommendations, and anonymous qualifying examinations (graded without access to an applicant's identity).
 If an applicant is admitted to the program without an ASCSA fellowship, the student is responsible for the cost of room and board (within Loring Hall or elsewhere in Athens), but School fees are waived and costs of transportation and lodging on required trips are covered by the School.
 For more about School fees, visit the School Fees and Expenses page

 Fellowships include the Heinrich Schliemann and the John Williams White Fellowships in archaeology (traditionally named on the basis of performance on the art and archaeology examination), the Thomas Day Seymour Fellowship in history and literature (whose selection reflects performance on combined scores on the history and literature examinations), and four Fellowships unrestricted as to field — the Virginia Grace, the Lucy Shoe Meritt, the Fowler Merle-Smith, and the James Rignall Wheeler.
 The Bert Hodge Hill is unrestricted, but with a preference for a student in art history, and the Emily Townsend Vermeule is unrestricted, but with a preference for Bronze Age archaeology.